 Our immigration lawyers in Italy can offer more information on obtaining Italian citizenship by descent.

-How to get dual citizenship in Italy by employment
+How to get dual citizenship in Italy by employment in 2023

 Employment or self-employment is one of the best ways of getting dual citizenship in Italy.
 This option is available for both EU and non-EU citizens with the mention that only the latter category of applicants will need to apply for an employment visa or for a self-employed residence permit.
 EU citizens must register with the local police office in the city they live in within 8 days from entering the country.
 Even so, they too need to wait the required period of time before applying for Italian citizenship.